scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         font.
     -   Also added access to Version, and UniqueID
     -   Was given a TTf font with no fontname.
-This caused a crash.
-        FontForge now assigns a fontname if the font doesn't provide one.
+This caused a crash. websharpstudios now assigns a fontname if the font doesn't provide one.
     -   Added support (well ability to read) for SJIS, Big5 and Wansung TTF encodings (platform=3, specific=2,3,5)